entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Schaeffer (1941) reported that in most coelacanth genera the basal plate of the first dorsal fin is triangular with the apex directed anteriorly."
+> - Clement *et al.* (2024): "Schaeffer (1941) reported that in most coelacanth genera the basal plate of the first dorsal fin is triangular with the apex directed anteriorly."

 > - The coding of *Qujingodus* is ?.